brunnopleffken/addictive-community/CONTRIBUTE.md

 - [Coding Guidelines](#coding)

 ## <a name="issue"></a> Issues and Bugs
 If your issue appears to be a bug, and hasn't been reported, [open a new issue](https://github.com/brunnopleffken/addictive-community/issues/new).
-Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
+Help us to maximize the effort we can spend fixing issues and adding new features by not reporting duplicate issues.
 Look at [existing bugs](https://github.com/brunnopleffken/addictive-community/issues) and help us understand if "The bug is reproducible?
 Is it reproducible in other environments (browsers)?
 What are the steps to reproduce?".

 ## <a name="translations"></a> Translations
 You can help us translate our project creating new language packs or improving existing ones here: https://github.com/brunnopleffken/addictive-community-languages.

-In the future you will also be able to send customized themes.
+In the future you will also be able to create customized themes.

 ## <a name="pullrequest"></a> Submitting a Pull Request